 Greetings Fellow Adventurers!

-Welcome to the 2019 Indonesia Spring Semester Program Yak Board!
+Welcome to the 2019 Myanmar Summer Yak Board!

-In just over a month, you will arrive in Jakarta and begin a sojourn that will change your life in unforeseen ways.
+In just under two months from now, you will arrive in Yangon and begin a sojourn that will change your life in unforeseen ways.
 This journey will present challenges and rewards far beyond your imagination.
 It is an exciting prospect and one that I’m sure you are all a bit nervous about.
 It takes a tremendous amount of courage to leave behind what is familiar and to venture out into the unknown.
 For that, you already have the respect of your instructors and the communities you will be living amongst and working with.

-In this note, I want to introduce you to the Yak Board and to share a bit about your course and myself.
-As we get closer to the start of your program, I want to invite you all to introduce yourselves on the Yak Board and use it as a place to post any questions you have.
+In this note, I want to introduce you to your Yak Board and to share a bit about your course and myself.
+As we get closer to the start of your program, I want to invite you all to introduce yourselves on the Yak Board and to use it as a place to post any questions you have.
 You will soon discover that this page is a great way to share, connect and build enthusiasm for the adventure that lies ahead.
 It will also be used throughout your course to share your experience with loved ones back home.
-Your instructors will introduce themselves too, and important notices will be posted over the next weeks, so please begin the habit of checking your board regularly (you can subscribe to receive updates).
+Your instructors will introduce themselves too, and important notices will be posted over the next weeks, so please begin the habit of checking your board regularly (I highly encourage you to subscribe to receive updates).

-A little about me: Living in Southeast Asia (on and off) for the past 12 years has shaped my identity.
-My mother is Thai/Chinese and like many others I have been blessed knowing how to navigate multiple cultures.
-As an ecologist, humanitarian and educator, I have witnessed changes in the region with my own eyes working in the International Aid and Development sector.
-The participants of this program will see for themselves, life in Indonesia is not what it once was, and we stand witness to the challenges people and communities face trying to adapt to the current political, social and natural environments.
-However, among the many lessons that I have learned in my professional and personal life in Asia, perhaps the most potent has been that of learning to live in the present.
-Indonesia can demand your full attention in any given moment and challenge the ways in which you view yourself and the world.
+A little about me: With half of my family based in Bangkok and the other half in Sydney, I feel like I’ve always had my feet in two places.
+Working in Southeast Asia over the past ten years in the education, conservation, agriculture and tourism sectors, I’ve witnessed rapid changes in the region.
+Our students on this program will see for themselves, life in Asia is not what it once was.
+Over the years I have learned to be an observer, supporter and friend as people and communities fight to adapt to challenging political, social and environmental situations.
+However, among the many lessons that I have learned in my professional and personal life living and working in Southeast Asia, perhaps the most potent has been that of learning to live in the present.
+Myanmar can demand your full attention in any given moment and challenge the ways in which you view yourself and the world.
 I simply encourage you to be aware of this and to lean into these moments whenever you can.

 What lies ahead is hard to find words for.
 What is even more difficult is to be prepared for the journey.
 I imagine this note will find all of you at some stage of preparation.
 All I can say by way of advice goes beyond anything you can fit in your backpack.
 It’s important to start this sojourn with your loose ends tied up at home so that you can slip into the presence that awaits you.
 What I ask for you to all bring is an open heart and mind.
 Be ready to give up some control and let yourself flow.
 My role and that of your leaders is to provide a safe raft and a paddle to get you through the rapids.